-Currently there are three Resident Trainers at Burlington Farm.
+Currently there are two Resident Trainers at Burlington Farm.
 They offer a variety of services including riding lessons, horse training, horse sales, horse show coaching and horse trailering.

 Resident Trainers are not employees of Burlington Farm - they are independent contractors.
 Each trainer has his/her own rates that are charged for services.
 All Resident Trainers are fully insured with $1,000,000.00 of Liability Insurance.

 Lesson appointments and training arrangements/sessions should be made directly with the trainer and do not have to go through the Burlington Farm office.

 Andrea Greco completed her early training and British Horse Society qualifications in England and Hong Kong.
 She has coached students and trained ex-racehorses to Third Level Dressage, Intermediate Three-Day Eventing and 4'3" Show Jumping.
 Andrea has also ridden, coached and judged at FEI shows in Asia, Australia and England.